 Weather is a major catalyst

-The weather is the major driver of natural gas prices.
-So, investors can get an idea of how prices will likely move in the short term.
-In turn, these prices drive short-term movements in natural gas producers’ stock prices—like Devon Energy (DVN), QEP Resources (QEP), EOG Resources (EOG), and Ultra Petroleum (UPL).
+The weather is the major driver of natural gas prices, so investors can get an idea of how prices will likely move in the short term.
+These prices drive short-term movements in the stock prices of natural gas producers like Chesapeake Energy (CHK), QEP Resources (QEP), Ultra Petroleum (UPL), and Range Resources (RRC).

-Also, since many of these companies are part of the Energy Select Sector SPDR ETF (XLE), making up ~3% of the ETF, these trends also affect the ETF as well.
-Let’s see how the weather impacted prices last week.
+Also, since many of these companies are components of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), these trends also affect the ETF.
+The above-mentioned companies make up ~4.4% of the ETF.
+Let’s see how weather affected prices last week.

 Natural gas price movement

-The rally continued into Friday.
-Colder weather forecasts remained resilient.
-Updated weather forecasts called for frigid temperatures across a larger portion of the US.
+The rally continued on into Wednesday, as colder weather forecasts remained resilient.
+Updated weather forecasts called for frigid temperatures across the Great Lakes and Northeast.
+Prices increased ~4.5% to settle at $2.797.

-Apart from weather, there’s another major factor that continues to affect natural gas prices.
-We’ll discuss this more in the next part of this series.
+Apart from weather, there’s one more factor that continues to affect natural gas prices.
+Continue to the next part of this series to read more.